Most people start fishkeeping with a group of small peaceful fish, but after gaining some experience find themselves looking for a bigger challenge.

 Feed small fish 1-2 times a day until they lose interest.
 Once they reach 12 inches long, feeding once every 2 days is fine.

 This large, territorial species is well able to defend itself from attackers, so they don’t pick up many injuries.
 They are hardy fish that tolerates a wide range of conditions.
 These factors make them much easier to care for than other exotic fish.

 They may be tolerant to poor conditions, but they can’t cope with changing conditions, so keep it consistent.

 A sudden change in nitrates or drop in temperature could lead to illness or death.

 This can happen if you are overfeeding and have a weak filter that cannot deal with the extra waste.
 You must test the water parameters each week to catch any problems as early as possible.
 Keep their environment clean and sickness should be rare.

 The condition is a fatty deposit that builds up behind the eye.
-To avoid droop eye, keep their environment healthy and provide a balanced diet.
+To avoid droop eyes, keep their environment healthy, and provide a balanced diet.

 You won’t be able to breed Red Arowanas at home as there is still a lot of uncertainty surrounding how to breed them.
 They are however bred commercially by specialized (and licensed) breeders and are microchipped once they reach 4 inches long.

 Are Red Arowanas Suitable For Your Aquarium?

 You cannot just add a Red Arowana to any tank – this is a fish that requires careful planning.